lusm554/blockchain/README.md

 - account initialization (if transaction is of contract creation type), or transaction data (if transaction is a message call)

 Once the block is mined, the transaction trie is never updated.

+### Receipt Trie
+The Receipt root lives within the block header and its purpose it to record the outcome of transaction.
+According to the yellow paper, the receipt trie can also be useful for zero-knowledge proofs or researches. <br>
+Parameters:
+- post-transaction state
+- cumulative gas used
+- logs
+- bloom filter created from the information of the above logs This trie never updates.